adam-gipril/chef-scheduler/README.md

 In addition to the "Launch via NPM" configuration, an "Attach by Process ID" configuration is available.
 This allows the VSCode debugger to attach to an already-running instance of the server, without the process needing to be in inspect mode.
-Simply run the server, run the debugger, and select to which node process the debugger should attach.
+Simply run the server, run the debugger, and select to which Node process the debugger should attach.

 ### Authentication